-PSCS graduates demonstrate high levels of self-expression, intrinsic motivation, and commitment to the community.
+PSCS graduates demonstrate high levels of self-expression, intrinsic motivation, and commitment to their school community—as well as the global community.

 Graduating from PSCS

 In addition to taking and teaching courses, applying to colleges, universities, and certificate programs, working, and interning, students in their culminating year at PSCS participate in a challenging, school year long Senior Process.
 They attend weekly Senior Seminar, lead small and large group discussions, and submit multiple self-reflections.
 They complete text studies, practicums, interviews, leadership challenges, and a final Senior Project meant to challenge their capabilities, further a personal interest or passion, and tell the story of their progress.
 Seniors at PSCS work with their Advisor (a member of the teaching staff) to choose classes and create schedules for themselves that meet Washington State graduation requirements.

 Since 1994, the process has evolved intentionally and is regularly defined to ensure skills being practiced are adapted to the needs of our collective future.